NuGet/Insights/README.md

 ### Starting a catalog scan

+A **catalog scan** is a unit of work for NuGet.Insights which runs analysis against all of the packages published during some time range.
+The time range for a catalog scan is bounded by the previous NuGet V3 catalog commit timestamp used (as an exclusive minimum) and an arbitrary timestamp to process up to (as an inclusive maximum).
+For more information, see the [architecture section](#architecture).

-Once you have opened the website URL in your web browser of choise, follow these steps to start your first catalog scan.
+Once you have opened the website URL in your web browser of choice, follow these steps to start your first catalog scan from the NuGet.Insights admin panel.

 1. In your web browser, viewing the website URL, click on the "Admin" link in the navigation bar.